Temporary Work (Subclass 403) or Temporary Work (International Relations) Class GD Subclass 403 visa: Who can apply for this working visa?

 You must be a person to whom privileges and immunities are accorded under the International Organisations (Privileges and Immunities) Act 1963 (click here to learn more) or the Overseas Missions (Privileges and Immunities) Act 1995 (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if your partner can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if your partner can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa